🔼The name Bahurim: Summary

 🔼Etymology of the name Bahurim

-The name Bahurim comes from the root-verb בחר (bahar), meaning to choose in the sense of to prefer:
+The name Bahurim comes from the verb בחר (bahar), meaning to choose in the sense of to prefer:

 For a meaning of the name Bahurim, NOBSE Study Bible Name List reads Young Men.
 Jones' Dictionary of Old Testament Proper Names goes with the more elaborate Village Of Young Men.
 And BDB Theological Dictionary interprets our name as Young Men's Village.